HIIPA Notice of Privacy Practices

 USES AND DISCLOSURES OF HEALTH INFORMATION

-Payment: We may use and disclose health information about you so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, or a third party.
+Payment: We may use and disclose health information about you so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, or a third party if we receive your consent.

-Healthcare Operations: We may use and disclose your health information in connection with our healthcare operations.
+Healthcare Operations: We can use and share your health information to run our practice, improve your care, and contact you when necessary.
+We are required to obtain your consent before we release your health records to other providers for their own health care operations.
 Healthcare operations include quality assessment and improvement activities, reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performance, conducting training programs, accreditation, certification, licensing or credentialing activities.
 We may share your protected health information with third party “business associates” that perform various activities (e.g., billing, transcription services) for the practice.
 Whenever an arrangement between our office and a business associate involves the use or disclosure of your protected health information, we will have a written contract (Business Associate Agreement) that contains terms that will protect the privacy of your protected health information.
-Effective March 31, 2013, our Business Associate Agreements have been amended to provide that all of the HIPAA security administrative safeguards, physical safeguards, technical safeguards and security policies, procedures, and documentation requirements apply directly to the business associate and their subcontractors.
+Effective January 31, 2013, our Business Associate Agreements have been amended to provide that all of the HIPAA security administrative safeguards, physical safeguards, technical safeguards and security policies, procedures, and documentation requirements apply directly to the business associate and their subcontractors.

 We may use or disclose your protected health information, as necessary, to provide you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 We may also use and disclose your protected health information for other marketing activities as allowed by the regulations.
 We will receive your authorization for all treatment and health care operations communications where we receive financial remuneration for making the communications from a third party whose product or service is being marketed.
 For example, your name and address may be used to send you a newsletter about our practice and the services we offer.